WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - ExtraRole: A defined extra role
 - Target: A target type, specifying who gains the extra role

+As a result of a Granting the <Target> receives an Extra Role.

 ---
 #### Loyalty